 Depending on where you live will determine if this program is available to your child with ESRD.
 Medicare Advantage SNPs have certain conditions that need to be met to qualify for eligibility.

 Different SNPs have different eligibility criteria; one or more of these will need to be met:

-If your child qualifies for Medicare due to a disability, they can join a Medicare Advantage plan.
+If your kid qualifies for Medicare due to a disability, they can join a Medicare Advantage plan.

 SNPs include coverage for medical treatments and medications necessary to manage a certain condition, like ESRD.
 If your child qualifies, no additional prescription drug plan is necessary.

 How to Apply for Medicare for My Child

 There are many circumstances that will determine if your kid is eligible to qualify for Medicare coverage.
 Medicare for children can cover costs and help care for a child.
 If you believe your child might qualify, start the application process now.
 For more information, contact CHIP or your local Social Security Office.
 If you’re looking for information on Medicare Supplements, Medicare Advantage, or Part D, fill out our compare rates form to see what’s available in your area now.

 MedicareFAQ.com (hereinafter “the Site” or “this Site”) is an online resource for people seeking to learn more about their insurance options.
 Elite Insurance Partners LLC does not endorse any particular insurance plan, provider, or agent.
 Any information provided about any particular insurance plan, provider, or agent shall not be construed as an endorsement by Elite Insurance Partners LLC.

 This website is owned and maintained by Elite Insurance Partners LLC.
 No content or images may be downloaded or reproduced without our prior and explicit consent.